Best things to do in Bundaberg

 For sweet tooths, the Fairymead Sugar Museum is a must do Bundaberg activity for you.

-The Museum can be found in the middle of the Botanic Gardens, housed in a giant plantation house from the 1800s, showing you what life was like for those in the sugar cane industry back in the day.
+The Museum is located in the middle of the Botanic Gardens, housed in a giant plantation house dating from the 1800s.
+Inside, exhibits show what life was like for those working in the sugar cane industry.

 At the museum, you can learn about the process of making everyone’s favourite sweet ingredient, converting it from sugar cane to the granular form we buy in supermarkets today.